How IT Leaders Can Help Their Organizations Achieve Sustainability Goals

 Design for Sustainability means that we consider sustainability as part of every design decision.
 It’s not an afterthought.
 Our in-house design and engineering teams can "design-out" impacts.
 We consider the full lifecycle of our products and design for low carbon impact and high recyclability.

-Among the achievements documented in the FY23 Impact Report are these:
+Among the achievements documented in the FY24 Impact Report are these:

 At Logitech, product development teams are guided by our sustainable design principles.

 We report on all of these goals and achievements annually with as much transparency as possible.
-We urge you to review our commitment as documented in our extensive FY23 Impact Report.
-And we invite you to work with us to help you achieve Sustainable IT for your company or organization.
+We urge you to review our commitment as documented in our extensive FY24 Impact Report.
+You can also download our Logitech for Business ebook, Designing a Positive Future, Together.
+Lastly, we invite you to work with us to help you achieve Sustainable IT for your company or organization.

 2. “How sustainable supply chains can unlock net zero emissions,” Accenture, January 2022.